MartinKral/Spherestroyer/README.md

 - It seems that import settings do not reduce the final file size(?).
 Import optimized sound file

 ### UI Hack
-- Since there is no UI yet, you can use quad with texture as a substitute.
-URP unlit transparent material with `Render Face: Both` otherwise it is not visible during DOTS runtime
+- UI can't be animated with scale / rotation.
+You can use quad with texture as a substitute.
+URP unlit transparent material with
+`Render Face: Both` otherwise it is not visible during DOTS runtime
 - If you want multiple layers, make sure that the object you wish on top is sibling, lower in hierarchy, and has material with lower priority